duttaditya18/learn-node-js/to-do/README.md

 # to-do

+A fully working to-do app with complete CRUD functionality was implemented in to-do.

 This was made using [Express](https://expressjs.com/), [EJS](http://ejs.co/) and [MongoDB Node.JS](https://mongodb.github.io/node-mongodb-native/) at the backend.

 To run this, you need to set up a local MongoDB server or change the address, to an already existing one in `/server.js`.